-- (a) Purchase accounting effects relate to adjustments to exclude the step-up in the valuation of equipment acquired in connection with recent acquisitions that was sold subsequent to the acquisition dates in the three and twelve months ended December 31, 2018 and 2017, as well as to exclude the depreciation of the step-up in the valuation of the rental fleet acquired in the JJE transaction. - (b) Adjusted income tax expense for the three and twelve months ended December 31, 2018 excludes an \$8.6 million net tax benefit associated with tax planning strategies.
-Adjusted income tax expense for the three and twelve months ended December 31, 2018 also excludes the tax effects of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges, where applicable. - (c) Adjusted income tax expense for the three and twelve months ended December 31, 2017 excludes a \$20.0 million net tax benefit, representing the Company's preliminary estimate of the impact of the 2017 Tax Act, and a \$0.8 million benefit from changes in state deferred tax valuation allowance.
-Adjusted income tax expense for the twelve months ended December 31, 2017 also excludes \$0.6 million of tax expense associated with a change in the enacted state tax rate in Illinois.
-Adjusted income tax expense for the three and twelve months ended December 31, 2017 also excludes the tax effects of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and pension settlement charges, where applicable.
+(a) Purchase accounting effects relate to adjustments to exclude the step-up in the valuation of equipment acquired in connection with recent acquisitions that was sold subsequent to the acquisition dates in the three and twelve months ended December 31, 2019 and 2018, as well as to exclude the depreciation of the step-up in the valuation of the rental fleet acquired in the JJE transaction.

+(b) Adjusted income tax expense for the three and twelve months ended December 31, 2019 excludes an \$0.8 million benefit from changes in state deferred tax valuation allowances.
+Adjusted income tax expense for the three and twelve months ended December 31, 2019 also excludes the tax effects of acquisition and integration-related expenses and purchase accounting effects, where applicable.

+(c) Adjusted income tax expense for the three and twelve months ended December 31, 2018 excludes an \$8.6 million net tax benefit associated with tax planning strategies.
+Adjusted income tax expense for the three and twelve months ended December 31, 2018 also excludes the tax effects of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges, where applicable.